Landscape Design in Long Beach, California

 FEATURED PROJECTS by LASD Studio

-LASD Studio delivers high-end landscape architecture and garden design with a focus on sustainability, artistic identity, and architectural integration.
+LASD Studio delivers high-end landscape architecture and garden design services with a focus on sustainability, artistic identity, and architectural integration.

 Every project is custom-designed for its site, climate, and architectural context.